Category: Web3 & Blockchain

 FAQ

-What is the difference between RPC monitoring and node monitoring?
-RPC monitoring checks the endpoint your application uses to connect to a node, it verifies availability, latency, and data freshness.
+RPC endpoint monitoring checks the endpoint your application uses to connect to a node, it verifies availability, latency, and data freshness.
 Node monitoring checks the node itself: sync status, peer count, disk usage.
 You can have a healthy node with a degraded RPC endpoint in front of it.

-How often should RPC endpoints be checked?
 Every 30-60 seconds is the standard for production.
 More frequent checks give faster detection but increase load on your provider.
 30-second intervals are sufficient to catch most degradation before it impacts users.

-Can I use free public RPC endpoints in production?
 For low-traffic applications, yes.
 For production apps where reliability matters, no public endpoints have no SLA, unpredictable rate limits, and no guaranteed block height freshness.
-Use them for development and testing, then switch to a managed provider with monitoring before launch.
+Base explicitly marks its public endpoints as not suitable for production workloads.

-What is block height lag and why does it matter?
 Block height lag is the difference between the block number your RPC endpoint returns and the actual current block on the chain.
 A lagging endpoint serves stale data, your users see incorrect balances, missed events, and failed transactions that should succeed.